cdacpankaj73/100-days-100-C-code/README.md

 Day 8: C++ Program to Check Whether the Number is Prime or Not

 Day 9: Program to find Prime Numbers in a given range in C++

+Day 10: Program to Find the Sum of Digits of a Number in C++

+Day 11: C++ Program to find the Reverse of a Number